In the Suspension Tightrope, we look at players who are suspended or returning from the naughty step in Gameweek 34.

 As mentioned above, players racking up 5/10 Premier League yellow cards are no longer in danger.

-However, anyone amassing 15 cautions by the end of 2025/26 will pick up a three-game ban.
+Anyone amassing 15 cautions by the end of 2025/26 would have picked up a three-game ban.

 WHO COULD STILL REACH 15 BOOKINGS?